mlanojan10/Group-2---MTRX2700_CLab-1-/README.md

 	EXTI->PR |= EXTI_PR_PR0;
 }
 ```
-If it is, it calls fucntion chase_led(), that controlls the state of the LEDs in a "chase" pattern, turning LED’s on and then off progressively, depending on the current LED state.
+If it is, it calls function chase_led(), that controls the state of the LEDs in a "chase" pattern, turning LED’s on and then off progressively, depending on the current LED state.
 After calling the handler function, the ISR clears the interrupt allowing the system to detect the next button press.

 ### Testing